Sanjay Kumar (activist)

 Sanjay Kumar (born 15 January 1976) is an Indian social/political activist.
-He is currently the deputy director of Aashray Adhikar Abhiyan, an organization in New Delhi that has worked for the rights of homeless people since 2000.
+He is currently the co-director and co-founder of Aashray Adhikar Abhiyan an organization in New Delhi that has worked for the rights of homeless people since 2000.

 Kumar has been working in the fields of social work, social policy and research since 2000.
 His main focus typically lies on the issues of urban poverty, homelessness, underage employment, street dwelling children, old age pension, right to education, right to food and citizenship rights.
 Kumar is responsible for managing and implementing a campaign in Delhi with hundreds of volunteers to ensure access to shelters, health-care, skill development, and justice for marginalized people.
 He has been consistently organizing mass events/rallies, conducting census/surveys, documenting and researching interventions, establishing networks and advocacy groups with government departments, other NGOs, and movements.
 Kumar has been fighting against social inequality, discrimination and sensitizing civil society for the realization of the larger goal of poor people within India.

-Kumar is also associated as a research scholar on the issue of homelessness with the Department of Social Work, University of Delhi.

 Education

-He is currently in the pursuit of a PhD in Homelessness from the University of Delhi.
-He has achieved a MSW (Master of Social Work), UGC, NET, a diploma in Journalism and Mass Communication, a diploma in Rural Development, BA (Honours) and MA in History.
+Dr. Sanjay Kumar earned his Ph.D. from the University of Delhi, specializing in the critical issues of Identity, Citizenship, and the Homeless.
+His foundational academic background includes a B.A.
+(Hons.) in History from the University of Delhi and an M.A. in History.

+In the field of social development and professional practice, he holds a Master of Social Work (M.S.W.) and has qualified for the UGC-NET in Social Work.
+His specialized training is further bolstered by two Post Graduate Diplomas: one in Journalism and Mass Communication and another in Rural Development.
+Currently, he continues to expand his expertise as he is pursuing an L.L.B.